 - Driving offences

-R -v- VL [Operation Cardinas] (April 2019) – Blackfriars Crown Court – modern slavery & money laundering conspiracy
+R v VL [Operation Cardinas] (April 2019) – Blackfriars Crown Court – successful half time submissions in a modern slavery & money laudering conspiracy

 Led by Molly Pinkus in Operation Cardinas, a cross border investigation into modern slavery offences that involves both the British and the Romanian authorities.
 There are at least 20 complainants identified, more than 20,000 pages of served evidence and the trial is due to last 8-10 weeks.

-R -v- MC [Operation Fort] (October 2018) – Birmingham Crown Court – modern slavery & money laundering conspiracy
+R v MC [Operation Fort] (October 2018) – Birmingham Crown Court – modern slavery & money laundering conspiracy (largest in Europe)

-Led by Martin Mccarthy in a 4-month trial involving a number of offences under the Modern Slavery Act 2015.
+Led by Martin McCarthy in a 4-month trial involving a number of offences under the Modern Slavery Act 2015.
 Operation Fort is to date the largest investigation into modern slavery offences in Europe.
 The case involved over 80 Complainants and over 1.3 million pages of evidence were served as part of the prosecution case, including a vast amount of telephone and banking evidence.
+MC was the first on the Indictment and his role was mainly to take people to the banks and able to show the "respectable face of the conspiracy" assisting the leader of the conspiracy.

 Led by Graham Arnold in Operation Shine.
 The trial, listed for 6-8 weeks involved eleven Defendants who conspired to burgle and later, to handle stolen goods to the value of £2million from the home address of a member of the public.